khulnasoft-lab/design.khulnasoft.com/contents/product-foundations/design-tokens-using.md

 - Notifying a user about a system event (for example, an error or successful action).
 - Promoting a new feature or important information.
-- Providing guidance or additional context
+- Providing guidance or additional context.

 Examples of custom feedback elements:

-- A notice that alerts about unusual performance patterns, or an available dependancy update
+- A notice that alerts about unusual performance patterns, or an available dependancy update.
-- An inline update providing compliance check feedback, or discovery of a new vulnerability
+- An inline update providing compliance check feedback, or discovery of a new vulnerability.
-- An addition to a collaboration activity stream
+- An addition to a collaboration activity stream.

 ### Status